 Samsung TV Model Numbers Explained

-The codes used in the model number identify the series with the manufactured year, type of backlighting, type of screen, design changes of the same item, and much more.
+The codes used in the model number identify the series with the manufactured year, type of backlighting (LED, QLED, Lamps, etc.), resolution of the screen (HD, UHD, 8K, etc.), design changes of the same item, and much more.

 Overall, Samsung TV model codes have changed several times over the years, which makes things confusing.
-But hopefully, this article provides enough info to identify the details of your Samsung TV model… or one that you want to purchase.
+But hopefully, this article provides enough info to identify your Samsung TV model’s details or one that you want to purchase.

 Understanding Samsung HDTV Model Numbers

 To interpret Samsung TV model numbers, you need charts.
 Samsung developed several model code schemes, including but not limited to QLED TVs (2017 and up), HD/Full HD/UHD/SUHD TVs (2017 and up), and HD/Full HD/UHD TVs (2008-2016), which is why Samsung includes an identifier in the model number.
-Also, the SUHD models have the same resolution as UHD, except they add new features and enhancements.
+The SUHD models also have the same resolution as UHD, except they add new features and enhancements, with the “S” meaning “Super.”

 When viewing the image above, you see the Class Q60T QLED 4K UHD HDR Smart TV of 2020, which has different sizes, and there are more than what is shown.
 The longwinded characters are the complete model numbers in the Q60 series of TVs.